MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-03-01-object-orientation.md

   + Module based composition

 Note: Different because most languages only have one way to do this
-  Class based mechanism may use prototypical inheritance behind the scenes
+  Class based mechanism uses prototypical inheritance behind the scenes, but adds additional features
   This means there is confusion about what is idiomatic in JS, but class based / prototypical inheritance may be rarer than module based composition